tu-delft-library/BSc_Research_Ethics_for_Personal_Data/book/risk_mitigation.md

-# III.
+# IV.
 Risk Prevention & Minimisation

 In Section II, we looked at risks that can arise when working with personal data.